 PERSISTENCE AND BIODEGRADABILITY: This product has not been tested for persistence or biodegradability.
 BIO-ACCUMULATION POTENTIAL: This product has not been tested for bio-accumulation potential.

 ECOTOXICITY: This product has not been tested for aquatic or animal toxicity.
-All release to terrestrial, atmospheric and aquatic environments should be avoided.
-Multiple components have data showing acute and chronic toxicity to aquatic organisms.

-OTHER ADVERSE EFFECTS: Components of this product are not reported to have any ozone depletion potential.
+Although no data are not available, under the Global Harmonization Standard, the Isophorone Diisocyanate component is classified as having chronic aquatic toxicity.
+OTHER ADVERSE EFFECTS: This material is not expected to have any ozone depletion potential.

 ENVIRONMENTAL EXPOSURE CONTROLS: Controls should be engineered to prevent release to the environment, including procedures to prevent spills, atmospheric release and release to waterways.

-13. DISPOSAL CONSIDERATIONS

-PREPARING WASTES FOR DISPOSAL: As supplied, this product would not be a hazardous waste as defined by U.S. federal regulation (40 CFR 261) if discarded or disposed.
+13. DISPOSAL CONSIDERATIONS PREPARING WASTES FOR DISPOSAL: As supplied, this product would not be a hazardous waste as defined by U.S. federal regulation (40 CFR 261) if discarded or disposed.
 State and local regulations may differ from federal regulations.
 The generator of the waste is responsible for proper waste determination and management.
 U.S. EPA WASTE NUMBER: Not applicable.

-14. TRANSPORTATION INFORMATION

-U.S. DEPARTMENT OF TRANSPORTATION: This product is NOT classified as Dangerous Goods, per U.S. DOT regulations, under 49 CFR 172.101.
+14. TRANSPORTATION INFORMATION U.S. DEPARTMENT OF TRANSPORTATION: This product is NOT classified as Dangerous Goods, per U.S. DOT regulations, under 49 CFR 172.101.
 TRANSPORT CANADA TRANSPORTATION OF DANGEROUS GOODS REGULATIONS: This product is NOT classified as Dangerous Goods, per regulations of Transport Canada.
 INTERNATIONAL AIR TRANSPORT ASSOCIATION SHIPPING INFORMATION (IATA): This product is NOT classified as dangerous goods, per the International Air Transport Association.
 INTERNATIONAL MARITIME ORGANIZATION SHIPPING INFORMATION (IMO): This product is not classified as dangerous goods, per the International Maritime Organization.

-15. REGULATORY INFORMATION

-U.S. REGULATIONS:

-U.S. SARA Reporting Requirements: No component of this product is subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.

-U.S. SARA Hazard Categories (Section 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: No; REACTIVE: No; SUDDEN RELEASE: No

-U.S. TSCA Inventory Status: All components of this product are in compliance with the inventory listing requirements of the U.S. Toxic Substances Control Act (TSCA) Chemical Substance Inventory.

-U.S. CERCLA Reportable Quantity (RQ): Not applicable.
+15. REGULATORY INFORMATION U.S. SARA Reporting Requirements: The following components of this product are subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.
+CHEMICAL SECTION 302 EHS (TPQ) SECTION 304 RQ SECTION 313 TRI (threshold) (40 CFR 355, Appendix A) (40 CFR Table 302.4) (40 CFR 372.65) Isophorone Diisocyanate Yes Yes Yes (under isocyanate category) U.S. SARA 302 Extremely Hazardous Threshold Planning Quantity (TPQ): Isophorone Diisocyanate: 500 lb (227 kg) U.S. SARA 304 Extremely Hazardous Reportable Quantity (RQ): Isophorone Diisocyanate: 500 lb (227 kg) U.S. SARA Hazard Categories (Section 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: Yes; REACTIVE: Yes; SUDDEN RELEASE: No U.S. TSCA Inventory Status: All components of this product are in compliance with the inventory listing requirements of the U.S. Toxic Substances Control Act (TSCA) Chemical Substance Inventory.
+U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable.

-U.S. Clean Air Act (CA 112r) Threshold Quantity (TQ): Not applicable.
+U.S. CLEAN AIR ACT (CA 112r) THRESHOLD QUANTITY (TQ): Not applicable.

-California Safe Drinking Water and Toxic Enforcement Act (Proposition 65): The trace Quartz and Titanium Dioxide (airborne, unbound particles of respirable size) are found on the Proposition 65 List of chemicals known to the state to cause cancer.
-Due to the form of the product, the Proposition 65 warning for these compounds are not applicable to this product.
+California Safe Drinking Water and Toxic Enforcement Act (Proposition 65): The Titanium Dioxide and trace Quartz components (airborne, unbound particles of respirable size) are found on the Proposition 65 List of chemicals known to the state to cause cancer.
+Due to the form of the product, the Proposition 65 warning is not applicable to these compounds in this product.

+15. REGULATORY INFORMATION (Continued)

 CANADIAN REGULATIONS:

 Canadian DSL/NDSL Inventory Status: The components of this product listed by CAS# in Section 3 (MATERIAL IDENTIFICATION) are listed on the DSL Inventory.
 Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: Not applicable.

 Canadian WHMIS (HPR-GHS) 2015 Classification and Symbols: See Section 16 for in Classification and Symbols under HPR-GHS 2015.

-MEXICAN REGULATIONS:

-Mexican Workplace Regulations (NOM-018-STPS-2000): This product is not classified as hazardous.
+MEXICAN REGULATIONS: Mexican Workplace Regulations (NOM-018-STPS-2000): This product is not classified as hazardous.